jacoblindqvist/obsidian-hugo-sync/README.md

 # Start the daemon
 obsidian-hugo-sync \
   --vault /path/to/obsidian/vault \
-  --repo /path/to/hugo/repository \
+  --repo /path/to/hugo/site
-  --branch draft-content

 # Run in dry-run mode to preview changes
 obsidian-hugo-sync \
   --vault /path/to/obsidian/vault \
-  --repo /path/to/hugo/repository \
+  --repo /path/to/hugo/site \
   --dry-run

 # Show help